jmenichole/valantis-bug-hunt/README.md

 This repository contains a comprehensive security analysis framework for the Valantis STEX (Stake Exchange) protocol - a modular DEX designed for yield-bearing assets.
 The analysis applies 8 legendary vulnerability patterns to systematically discover and evaluate security issues.

+## General Information

+Valantis Stake Exchange (STEX) is a modular DEX purpose‑built for trading yield‑bearing assets (e.g., LSTs and yield‑bearing stablecoins) against their underlying tokens.

+- Reference Exchange Rate: STEX uses a reference exchange rate contract as the ask price of the yield‑bearing asset, ensuring sales do not occur below fair value.
+- Native Integrations: STEX integrates with the asset’s withdrawal queue/rebalancing mechanism and third‑party lending protocols to maintain liquidity and alignment with underlying yields.
+- Architecture: STEX is built on the Valantis Sovereign Pool contract, a modular framework for constructing DEXes.
+	- See `analysis/VALANTIS_CONTRACTS.md` for Sovereign Pool links (docs, source paths, and key entry points).

+Attributes
+- Assets type: Smart Contracts
+- Chains: Other
+- Programming language: Solidity
+- Product types: DeFi
+- Project categories: DEX

 ## Methodology

 ### Legendary Vulnerability Patterns